 There are so many desserts that go perfectly with this frosting’s sweet and nutty flavor, especially the spiced ones you find in the fall and winter.
 Here are some of my favorite ways to use it:

-- Bars: Pour or drizzle over banana bars for a nutty finish.
+- Bars: Pour or drizzle over banana bars or banana brownies for a nutty finish.

 - Coffee cake: Use it as a creamy glaze to top off your cake.